Strong representation equivalence for compact symmetric spaces of real rank one: Introduction

-On the other hand, there is no any explicit parametrization of $\PP_\tau$ for every $\tau$.
-This is the main difficulty in applying Theorem~\ref{thm3:tauiso=>tauequiv}.
-When $G/K$ is a sphere or a complex projective space, the required parametrization follows for every $\tau\in\widehat K$ by the classical branching laws (see Lemmas~\ref{lem4:hatG_tauSO(2n)}, \ref{lem5:hatG_tauSO(2n+1)}, \ref{lem6:hatG_tauSU(n+1)}; see also \cite[\S{}2--3]{Camporesi05Pacific}).
 For $P^n(\Hy)$, we use a branching law by Tsukamoto~\cite{Tsukamoto81} (see Lemma~\ref{lem7:hatG_tauSp}).
 For $P^2(\mathbb O)$, we use a description by Heckman and van Pruijssen~\cite{HeckmanPruijssen16} (see Lemma~\ref{lem8:hatG_tau}).
 In both cases, this holds for infinitely many $K$-types $\tau$.

 The proof of Theorem~\ref{thm1:maintheorem} is by analysis of the conditions in Theorem~\ref{thm3:tauiso=>tauequiv}.
 It follows from Corollaries~\ref{cor4:SO(2n)SO(2n-1)situations}, \ref{cor5:SO(2n+1)SO(2n)situations} for spheres, and from Theorems~\ref{thm6:SUtwo1-jumps}, \ref{thm7:Spone1-jump}, \ref{thm8:F4-infinity} for the projective spaces.
 Under the conditions in the theorem, $\widehat G_\tau$ is a finite union of strings and all but finitely many Laplace eigenvalues are tame.
 On the other hand, for many choices of $\tau$ there are infinitely many non-tame eigenvalues to handle (e.g., see Table~\ref{table:strings} for $G=\SO(2n)$).
-In this situation, additional techniques are needed to solve for the $n_\Gamma(\pi)$'s in terms of the multiplicities of the $\lambda(C,\pi)$'s in equation \eqref{eq2:taumultip} (see for instance Example~\ref{ex4:SO(2n)unknown-cases} and Table 1).
+In this situation, additional techniques are needed to solve for the $n_\Gamma(\pi)$'s in terms of the multiplicities of the $\lambda(C,\pi)$'s in equation \eqref{eq2:taumultip} (see for instance Example~\ref{ex4:SO(2n)unknown-cases} and Table~\ref{table:strings}).
+We do construct counterexamples for the representation-spectral converse in some special situations, using automorphisms.
+For instance, for $(G,K)=(\SO(4n),\SO(4n-1))$, Theorem~\ref{thm4:conversefailsSO(4n)} gives $\tau\in\widehat K$ and $\Gamma, \Gamma'$ discrete subgroups of $G$ that are not $\tau$-representation equivalent in $G$, but $\Gamma\ba S^{4n-1}$ and $\Gamma'\ba S^{4n-1}$ are $\tau$-isospectral.
+(See also Example 2.1.)